 For the employee because of any qualifying exigency arising out of the fact that the spouse, son, daughter, or parent of the employee is on active military duty or has been notified of an impending call to active duty.
 (May qualify for weeks in addition to the 12 week period)

 All regular employees are eligible for FMLA if they have been employed by the college for at least twelve (12) months and if they have worked at least 1250 hours during the twelve (12) month period immediately preceding the requested leave.
-An employee who is eligible for FMLA will be required to submit certification from a licensed medical professional or his or her personal serious health condition or the need to care for relative with a serious health condition.
+An employee who is eligible for FMLA will be required to submit certification from a licensed medical professional for his or her personal serious health condition or the need to care for relative with a serious health condition.
 Upon return to work from FMLA leave due to the employee’s own serious health condition, the employee will need to provide a Fitness for Duty form from the treating licensed medical professional.

 Requests for intermittent leave are computed using the same 12-month look back principle.
 Non-duty days shall not be counted as part of the FMLA leave period.